What You Need to Know About CEFs (closed-end funds)

 Closed-End funds can be shorted the same way the stocks are being shorted.
 It may put additional pressure on the fund.

-If you are not comfortable with higher volatility stay away from CEFs or at least avoid the leveraged CEFs (some of them don’t use leverage but offer less attractive dividend).
+If you are not comfortable with higher volatility stay away from CEFs or at least avoid the leveraged CEFs (some of them don’t use leverage but offer less attractive dividends).
 Always look at the volatility per week/month.
 The percentage above one indicates higher volatility vs. average.

 Conversely, popular funds will often trade at a premium to NAV where every dollar you invest is backing less than that dollar’s worth of investments.
 You may ask why would an investment trade at a premium?
-The fund’s management qualification and past results may create higher demand, and the CEF will be traded at premium.
-For instance, Pimco Dynamic Income Fund (PDI) has been trading at premium for the last 3 years.
-In fact, as of today, the PDI is traded at crazy +19.50 % premium to NAV.
+The fund’s management qualification and past results may create higher demand, and the CEF will be traded at a premium.
+For instance, Pimco Dynamic Income Fund (PDI) has been trading at a premium for the last 3 years.
+In fact, as of today, the PDI is traded at a crazy +19.50 % premium to NAV.

 Sometimes, the CEFs are invested in assets that are illiquid and hard to value or are trading at a discount themselves.
 Consider Oxford Lane Capital (OXLC) or Eagle Point Credit (ECC) yielding 17.46% and 14.06%, respectively.
 They have been trading at a premium for more than 2.5 years (+20.18 % and +34.24 % premium respectively); meanwhile, Nuveen MD Quality Muni (NMY) has been trading at a discount (currently at -11.59 %) for more than 5 years.